 Google Sheets is frequently used to archive, access, and organize information.
-But it can also be used for some impressive calculations.
+But it can also be used for some impressive calculations like Gogle Slope.
 Understanding more about Google Sheets algorithms and calculations can give you insights into how to use Google for advanced analytics and reporting.

 Let’s take a look at how to find slope on Google Sheets.

-Why Would You Need to Know How to Find Slope on Google Sheets?
+What is Slope and Why Would You Need to Know How to Find Slope in Google Sheets?

 “Slope” is a calculation of the steepness of a line.
 A line that is ascending (lower to the left and higher to the right) will have a positive slope.
 A line that is descending (higher to the left and lower to the right) will have a negative slope.